Skip to main content

 UNESCO Recognition (1981)

-UNESCO designated Serengeti World Heritage status in 1981, recognising exceptional natural values through the Great Migration and extraordinary biodiversity.
-This international recognition strengthened conservation efforts whilst elevating global awareness of Serengeti's irreplaceable ecological significance for planetary biodiversity.
+UNESCO designated Serengeti World Heritage status in 1981, recognizing exceptional natural values through the Great Migration and extraordinary biodiversity.
+This international recognition strengthened conservation efforts while elevating global awareness of Serengeti's irreplaceable ecological significance for planetary biodiversity.

 Conservation Challenges (1990s-2000s)

-Poaching pressures intensified during economic hardship periods, decimating rhinoceros populations to local extinction whilst threatening elephants through ivory trade.
-Strengthened anti-poaching efforts, international cooperation, and community conservation programmes gradually improved protection whilst addressing boundary pressures from expanding human populations.
+Poaching pressures intensified during economic hardship periods, decimating rhinoceros populations to local extinction while threatening elephants through ivory trade.
+Strengthened anti-poaching efforts, international cooperation, and community conservation programs gradually improved protection while addressing boundary pressures from expanding human populations.

 Modern Management (2010s-Present)